-We ran a series of video playback performance tests on the AMLogic S905W2 to check the formats supported by the integrated VPU.
-As we can see the results are good with h.265 and VP9 P2 codecs up to 4K@120fps resolutions and even for 8K, we have support for the new AV1 codec, but it seems that the firmware has problems and hardware acceleration for this format is not enabled.
+We test this SoC with several performance tests regarding video playback on the AMLogic S905Y4 to check the formats supported by the integrated VPU.
+As we can see the results are good with h.265 and VP9 P2 codecs up to 4K@120fps resolutions and even for 8K, we have support for the new AV1 codec, but only works in streaming services like Youtube or using the internal player for local files.
 We have good performance with 10bit color formats, we also have HDR support in the basic format.

 - Image quality: Correct colors and acceptable processing / NO image quality adjustments.